Plethodontidae: Respiration

+facilitate extrapulmonary respiration through the production of pulmonary surfactant-like secretions.

 Chemoreception

 Another distinctive feature is the presence of a vertical slit between the nostril and upper lip, known as the "nasolabial groove".
 The groove is lined with glands, and enhances the salamander's chemoreception which is correlated with a higher degree of olfactory lobe and nasal mucous membrane development in plethodontids.
 The presence of this specialized structure is likely related to the absence of lungs in these salamanders.
 Though some lunged salamanders do exhibit similar structures, they are reduced in size and are not arranged near the nostrils (i.e. nares) in the same fashion as plethodontids.
 Due to the fact that plethodontids cannot generate air pressure via expulsion of air from the lungs and through the nares, they are presented with the challenge of removing water and debris from the nasal passages which has the potential to significantly limit olfactory processes.
 As such, the nasolabial grooves are structured in a way that maximizes drainage from the nose.
 The groove is deeper and more narrow directly around the nares and the orifices of the glands are slightly elevated both of which aid in the gravitational flow of fluid from the nares and nasal depression.
 Additionally, the nasolabial glands around the margins of the nares secrete a fatty film which further encourages the removal of water from the nasal passages due to differences in polarity between water and the lipid secretions.